telerik/kendo-ui-core/docs/api/javascript/mobile/ui/listview.md

 ### dataBinding

-Fires when the ListView is about to be rendered.
+Fires when the ListView is about to be rendered. **The event is used only when virtual (endless scrolling) mode is disabled.**

 #### Example